6 Helpful addition strategies to teach your students this week

 We use addition strategies every day!
 Addition is the beginning of many math concepts.
 While some students naturally grasp this concept, others may need extra help.
 That’s why I like to teach many addition strategies.
 This helps to develop flexible thinking in math.
 It also helps children find the strategy or strategies that work best for them.
 I like to teach these six powerful addition strategies: counting on, making a 10, using a number line, using doubles facts, using near doubles facts, and monkey in the middle.
 These strategies can make the learning process more engaging and understandable for students of all ages.

 Are you looking for a way to practice addition and subtraction strategies in your classroom?
-You should consider a classroom transformation.
-You and your students will love this fun math activity.
-You can use all of the games for a one day activity or use the games throughout a week during your math centers.
+You should consider a classroom transformation because you and your students will love this fun math activity.
+Use all of the games for a one day activity or use the games throughout a week during your math centers.
 This engaging activity is simple to prep, so you will want this FREE Zoo Classroom Transformation.
 Your students will practice both addition and subtraction strategies within 20.
 This time saving classroom transformation does not take you hours to prepare.
 Your students will love this way to practice addition strategies.
 Type your name and email in the boxes, and I will send it to you right away!

 When beginning to teach addition strategies, using manipulatives is a part of the process that should not be skipped.
 The manipulatives help strengthen student understanding so students can see, touch, and feel the equation.
 By using more senses, it deepens the learning for all students.
 Manipulatives also make math more fun!